Oxide dispersion-strengthened alloy: Ball-milling

-ODS steels creep properties are dependent on the characteristics of the oxide particles in the metal matrix, specifically their ability to prevent dislocation motion as well as the size and distribution of the particles.
-Hoelzer and coworkers showed that an alloy containing a homogeneous dispersion of 1-5 nm Y2Ti2O7 nanoclusters has superior creep properties to an alloy with a heterogeneous dispersion of 5-20 nm nanoclusters of the same composition.
+ODS steels' creep properties are dependent on the characteristics of the oxide particles in the metal matrix, specifically their ability to prevent dislocation motion as well as the size and distribution of the particles.
+Hoelzer and coworkers showed that an alloy containing a homogeneous dispersion of 1–5 nm Y2Ti2O7 nanoclusters has superior creep properties to an alloy with a heterogeneous dispersion of 5–20 nm nanoclusters of the same composition.

 ODS steels are commonly produced through ball-milling an oxide of interest (e.g. Y2O3, Al2O3) with pre-alloyed metal powders followed by compression and sintering.
 It is believed that the oxides enter into solid solution with the metal during ball-milling and subsequently precipitate during the thermal treatment.
-This process seems simple but many parameters need to be carefully controlled to produce a successful alloy.
+This process seems simple, but many parameters need to be carefully controlled to produce a successful alloy.
 Leseigneur and coworkers carefully controlled some of these parameters and achieved more consistent and better microstructures.
-In this two step method the oxide is ball-milled for longer periods to ensure a homogeneous solid solution of the oxide.
+In this two-step method, the oxide is ball-milled for longer periods to ensure a homogeneous solid solution of the oxide.
 The powder is annealed at higher temperatures to begin a controlled nucleation of the oxide clusters.
-Finally the powder is again compressed and sintered to yield the final material.
+Finally, the powder is again compressed and sintered to yield the final material.

-Additive manufacturing
+NASA

-NASA used additive manufacturing to synthesize an alloy they termed GRX-810, which survived temperatures over 1090 C. The alloy also featured improved strength, malleability, and durability.
+NASA used resonant acoustic mixing and additive manufacturing to synthesize an alloy they termed GRX-810, which survived temperatures over 1090 C. The alloy also featured improved strength, malleability, and durability.
 The printer dispersed oxide particles uniformly throughout the metal matrix.
 The alloy was identified using 30 simulations of thermodynamic modeling.